-The mean of the sample proportion is the population proportion: 0.35.
-That is, if we took many, many samples and calculated $\hat{p}$ , these values would average out to p = 0.35.
+The mean of the distribution of the sample proportion is the population proportion: 0.35.
+That is, the distribution of all possible values for the sample proportion is centered on 0.35.
+In other words, if we took many, many samples and calculated $\hat{p}$ , these values would average out to 0.35.